tomaszwiezik/Tsw.Args.Net/README.md

 ## Simple syntax

-You can use simple syntax when the application contains exactly one argument definition class, and it supports all combinations of arguments and options
+You can use simple syntax when the application contains exactly one argument definition class, which supports all combinations of arguments and options.

 ### Example